stevenimpson/stevenimpson.github.io/_posts/2021-05-22-QCMA-Vita-modern-computer.md

 There's a little more to it if you dig into settings (like setting a default firmware version if you're running Henkaku for example), but all this backing up stuff is just gravy for me.

-I'm mostly glad I found a way to get screenshots off of my Vita.
+Most of all, I'm glad I found a way to get screenshots off of my Vita.